 The combination of mahogany with ebony also makes a stunning appearance.
 The Dutch colonial chests are often further ornamented with a beautiful pierced foliate lock plate surrounded by studs and have cast bail handles against a pierced plate on the sides.

 The handles on the sides indicate that these chests were most likely used by traders to carry their wares to sell, while travelling between different areas.

-Camphor wood chests were also widely used in the 19th and early 20th centuries as storage trunks used to transport tea, silks & porcelain from China to India.
+Camphor wood chests were also widely used in the 19th and early 20th centuries as storage trunks to transport tea, silks & porcelain from China to India and Europe.

 Camphor is characteristically light brown in colour yet sinewy, with a slight sheen to it.
 It is has a wonderful, fresh scent, which was intended to repel pests such as moths and woodworm from infesting the wood.

 Brass brackets usually adorned the corners of these chests and the chest’s clasp was also usually made of brass.

 Originally created by carpenters in India, these sturdy chests are exported to the Gulf from their centres of manufacture, namely Bombay, the Malabar Coast, and Surat.
 The material is generally dark rosewood or teakwood, replete with metal (usually brass) clasps, hinges and handles.
 Carving of curvaceous leafy tendrils springing from a central vase, terminating in flowers and circular pendulous fruits is often seen on colonial chests from the Malabar area.
 It is suggested that these are to be breadfruit, a tree indigenous to the Malabar area.
 The back and sides are beautifully carved with geometric patterns.

 A different category of antique chests made during the 19th century are the so called “Arab chests” .The term Arab Chest more correctly denotes ownership rather than provenance.
 In reality, early chests were trade items collected by Arabs from the ports on areas on the west coast of India.
 They were mainly used for storage on ships during transport or in houses to store valuables.